 My embroidery

-I knew I wanted to embroider my design in sashiko, so I had to decide how to highlight the design.
+I knew I wanted to embroider my motif in sashiko, so I had to decide how to highlight the motif.
 Which parts to embroider?
 I wanted the panel to be noticed as embroidered without it being too busy.

 So I carefully observed my panel and decided to start by embroidering the cat’s outline in white.
 Then, I started embroidering in red: the ears, the collar in red, and the oval Edo period coin.

-As I was not yet convinced, I added yellow on the collar and bell but also on the Edo period coin.
+Since I wasn’t fully convinced yet, I added yellow on the collar and bell but also on the Edo period coin.

 The outlines of the cat and surrounding objects were now well embroidered.
-I felt it was not enough; my embroidery was not finished, so I added embroidery on the paws, face, and golden spots.
+I felt it wasn’t enough; my embroidery wasn’t finished, so I added embroidery on the paws, face, and golden spots.

-I was very happy with the cat embroidery but... the cushion it was sitting on was a bit bare.
-No matter, I drew and embroidered patterns on the cushion.
+I was very happy with the cat embroidery but... the cushion it was sitting on looked a bit bare.
+No problem, I drew and embroidered motifs on the cushion.

-Since the cushion has small tufts on the base design, I had fun recreating them in 3D using my sashiko threads.
-I must say it was a lot of fun! :-)
+Since the cushion has small tassels on the base motif, I had fun recreating them in 3D using my sashiko threads.
+I must say I really enjoyed that! :-)

-Do you have any idea of the model I’m going to create?
+Do you have any idea what model I’m going to create?
 I promise, it’s coming, just give me time to embroider all this 😂.

 And you, are you tempted by sashiko?

-Feel free to take a look, we have introductions but also a motif creation workshop.
+Feel free to take a look, we offer introductions as well as a motif creation workshop.